SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Action-level Static Token Pruning

 To identify dynamic tokens, we first filter patches with similarity scores below a threshold $\tau$, then select the top-$k$ patches with the lowest similarity scores from the remaining candidates.
 Formally, let $ \mathcal{P}_n = \{ \mathbf{P}_{n}^{i,j} \mid 1 \leq i, j \leq N \} $ be the set of all patches in frame $ I_n $.
 We define the candidate dynamic patches as those with significant changes:

-The most dynamic $K_D$ tokens are then given by:
+The most dynamic $K_{dynamic}$ tokens are then given by:

-Additionally, as illustrated in Figure~\ref{fig:frame_com}(a), directly comparing adjacent frames can lead to inaccurate results.
-To mitigate these disturbances and enhance sensitivity to dynamic tokens, we propose a \textbf{\textit{velocity-based frame sampling}} strategy.
-This approach selects a historical reference frame that is T frames prior to the current frame, where T is determined based on the average movement speed of the robot arm's end effector using the equation: $T = \left\lfloor \frac{-16}{3} \cdot \frac{v}{6} + \frac{22}{3} \right\rfloor + 4 $, where $ v_t$ denotes the movement speed of the end effector.
-The calculation of speed is discussed in Section~\ref{sec:controller}.
+Additionally, as shown in Figure~\ref{fig:frame_com}(a), directly comparing adjacent frames can yield inaccurate results due to camera noise and light changes, especially in real-world scenarios.
+Therefore, we propose a \textbf{\textit{velocity-based frame sampling}} strategy.
+This method selects a historical reference frame that is $T$ frames before the current one, where $T$ is calculated as: $T = \left\lfloor b + k \cdot v \right\rfloor + 4$.
+Here, $k=-1$ and $b=7$ are constants based on experimental results. $k$ inversely relates speed $v$ to $T$, while $b$ adjusts the baseline value of $T$.
+The translational speed $v$ is discussed in Section~\ref{sec:controller}.

-This adaptive strategy ensures that we can effectively identify dynamic tokens while minimizing the influence of irrelevant variations and maintaining temporal precision.